nikodunk/electrade-2-insurance-static/content/drafts/why-we-specialize-in-ev-auto-insurance.md

 We think the time is right, and that's why we started electrade.

 ### Other considerations when buying electric car insurance

+### Resources

+Take a look at some useful resources regarding this matter:
+*